httk/legacy-screenshare-helper/README.md

 # legacy-screenshare-helper

 Small tray application to support screenshare in legacy software that have trouble with Wayland.

-This is a fully free-standing app developed as part of the desktop helper software for the high-throughput toolkit (*httk*) [https://httk.org](https://httk.org).
+This is a free-standing app developed as part of the desktop helper software for the high-throughput toolkit (*httk*) [https://httk.org](https://httk.org).

 The legacy-screenshare-helper runs in your tray, and gives you the option to "Start screenshare".
 Upon doing that, the XDG Desktop Portal is used to set up a ScreenCast to give you the usual OS dialogs for sharing monitors or application windows.
 Then a somewhat hidden (sent to the back, unfocusable) window running on your xWayland server is opened with the content of the ScreenCast.
 When you are done, you can use the tray icon again (or the XDG Desktop Portal icon) to stop the ScreenCast.